Project-NISEI/cobra/README.md

 docker run -v cobra_cobra-tmp:/cobra/tmp ubuntu rm /cobra/tmp/pids/unicorn.pid
 ```

-Then you should be able to start up the app again with `docker-compose up` as normal.
+Then you should be able to start up the app again with `docker compose up` as normal.